tsbohc/.garden/readme.md

 - symlinks everything, creating dirs as needed and asking to back up non-symlinks it stumbles across
 - has a dry install option
+- installs yay from git, uses it to get packages
 - can reap dots, cloning config files into the repo
 - shows when local branch has diffs, is able to push changes if set up
 - my first python project, loosely based on vibhavp/dotty